rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 [found here](https://rust-analyzer.github.io/manual.html#nvim-lsp).

 1. First install the plugin.
 This can be done by following the steps in the README.
-2. Run `x.py setup`, which will have a prompt for it to create a `.vscode/settings.json` file.
+2. Run `x setup`, which will have a prompt for it to create a `.vscode/settings.json` file.
    `neoconf` is able to read and update Rust-Analyzer settings automatically when the project is opened when this file is detected.